open-life-science/open-life-science.github.io/fiscal-hosting.md

     ResidentFellow-- 💡 New project
     opportunity identified --->MIN

 ```

 ## Definitions
 ### FSC
-Fiscally sponsored community.
-An group of individuals with interest in open research or other OLS-adjacent domains that would like assistance handling money, contracts, and possibly employment.
+**Fiscally sponsored community:** A group of individuals with interest in open research or other OLS-adjacent domains that would like assistance handling money, contracts, and possibly employment.